jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017). *Attention Is All You Need.* arXiv:1706.03762.

+---

+> Thank you for exploring this machine learning project — feedback and discussion are welcome.
+>
+> > **Note:** This project was developed with guidance from OpenAI's ChatGPT for code structuring, reasoning, and Markdown formatting.
+> All code, analyses, and visualizations were **independently validated and adapted** by me to ensure accuracy and reproducibility.